-- Update of the bedrock topography map using new data acquired since regional (Witzke et al., 2001) and state wide compilation mapping (Witzke et al., 2010) were completed. - Bedrock mapping subdivided the Cedar Valley Group into the Shell Rock, Lithograph City, Coralville and Little Cedar formations. - Quaternary mapping further refined the extent of the Sheldon Creek boundary in northeastern Iowa.
-The Sheldon Creek till extends much farther east than has been previously documented and includes extensive basal sands and gravels that need additional study.
-Mapping funded by the USGS STATEMAP program for FY14 in Cerro Gordo and Mitchell counties will help address these questions. - Delineation of shallow to bedrock areas critical to groundwater vulnerability issues. - Identification and characterization of significant sand and gravel (outwash) deposits. - Mapping the extent, thickness, and elevation of Devonian stratigraphic units such as the Lime Creek Formation and Cedar Valley Group serves as vital components for the Cerro Gordo County Arsenic study.
-There appears to be a strong relationship between elevated arsenic levels in groundwater and the presence of Lime Creek Shale, most notably when the groundwater level interacts with the Lime Creek Formation.
-Stratigraphic information derived from STATEMAP will help county officials and well drillers reduce arsenic levels through better well siting and construction methods. - Mapping has allowed for a better understanding and characterization of Iowan Surface materials and their relationship with groundwater protection in shallow rock areas near river valleys and in upland areas of shallow bedrock. - Updates to the IGS GEOSAM database: Review of over 400 data points for locational and stratigraphic accuracy; 125 new outcrop points and 28 new core holes will be added to the database; and 18,422 feet of cutting samples were logged.
+- Update of the bedrock topography map using new data acquired since regional (Witzke et al., 2001) and state wide compilation mapping (Witzke et al., 2010) were completed. - Compared with the previous bedrock mapping units used in Witzke et al. (2010), these maps subdivide the Devonian Cedar Valley Group into the Shell Rock, Lithograph City, Coralville, and Little Cedar formations; and the Wapsipinicon Group into the Pinicon Ridge and Spillville formations. - Quaternary mapping further refined the extent of the Sheldon Creek boundary in northeastern Iowa.
+The Sheldon Creek till extends much farther east than has been previously documented and includes extensive basal sands and gravels, especially in Mitchell County.
+Mapping funded by the USGS STATEMAP program for FY15 in Mitchell County will continue to characterize these units. - Delineation of shallow to bedrock areas critical to groundwater vulnerability issues. - Identification and characterization of significant sand and gravel (outwash) deposits. - Mapping the extent, thickness, and elevation of Devonian stratigraphic units such as the Lime Creek Formation and the formations of the Cedar Valley Group serves as vital components for the Cerro Gordo County Arsenic study.
+There appears to be a strong relationship between elevated arsenic levels in groundwater and the presence of the Lime Creek Formation, most notably when the groundwater level fluctuates within the shale units of the lower Lime Creek Formation that contain pyrite minerals.
+Stratigraphic information derived from STATEMAP will help county officials and well drillers reduce arsenic levels through better well siting and construction methods.
+Cerro Gordo County has recently adopted an ordinance placing rules on water well construction based on the stratigraphy. - Mapping has allowed for a better understanding and characterization of Iowan Surface materials and their relationship with groundwater protection in shallow rock areas near river valleys and in upland areas of shallow bedrock. - Updates to the IGS GeoSam database: Review of over 1,000 data points for locational and stratigraphic accuracy; 165 new outcrop points and 36 new core holes will be added to the database; and 32,949 feet of cutting samples were logged.